learning-zone/css-basics/notes/css.md

 ---

-#### What are the various clearing techniques and which is appropriate for what context?
+#### Q. What are the various clearing techniques and which is appropriate for what context?
 How works .clearfix?

 * Empty `div` method - `<div style="clear:both;"></div>`.